Subspace method based on neural networks for eigenvalue problems: Subspace method based on neural networks for eigenvalue problems

-The only difference between Algorithm \ref{alg:A2} and Algorithm \ref{alg:A3} lies in that in Algorithm \ref{alg:A3}, a step to reduce the dimension of the subspace is added after obtaining the trained neural network basis functions.
-This step significantly reduces the condition number of the corresponding stiffness matrix and mass matrix, which can improve the solvability of the resulting algebraic eigenvalue problem and then improve the accuracy of the solution.
-After that, we calculate the Galerkin projection of the eigenvalue problem (\ref{EP}) onto this reduced subspace, and finally obtain an approximate solution.

-\subsection{Dimensionality reduction technique}
+\subsubsection{Dimensionality reduction technique}

-In this subsection, we will introduce how we compress a large basis $\{\varphi_1,\cdots,\varphi_M\}$ which numerically lacks good linear independece to a small basis $\{\psi_1,\cdots,\psi_K\}$ with good linear independence while keeping as more necessary information as possible by some dimensionality reduction technique.
+In this subsection, we will introduce how we obtain the neural network-based orthogonal basis $\{\psi_i\}_{i=1}^{K}$ from the trained neural networks-based functions $\{\varphi_i\}_{i=1}^M$ which may numerically lack good linear independence while keeping as much necessary information as possible by some dimensionality reduction technique.
 Here, we choose the proper orthogonality decomposition (POD) to achieve this goal.